w3b3d3v/buildspace-projects/Rust_State_Machine/en/Section_4/Lesson_1_Executing_Blocks_and_Dispatching_Calls.md

 You can find the [solution for the previous step here](https://gist.github.com/nomadbitcoin/2b3beb37b376732e6c000053e04f07ff).

+Amazing!
+You've mastered another important stage and you're already halfway there.
+You're about to add an outstanding achievement to your portfolio!

 # Executing Blocks and Dispatching Calls

 In this next section, you will construct the core pipeline used to interact with your state machine.